How Can You Tell If Your Cat is Stressed?

 • Enlisting the help of a highly rated animal behaviorist.

-If the event or the trauma that caused the stress is severe, your cat may stop eating.
-This is a dangerous situation as a cat can become deathly ill after just two or three or days without food.
+If the stress is severe, your cat may stop eating.
+This is a dangerous situation as a cat can become deathly ill after just two or three days without food.
 Unlike humans and dogs, a cat’s body cannot handle fasting.
 If your cat stops eating, go to the vet right away.

 The sooner you get the cat to the vet, the less likely your cat will be to develop a serious health problem, such as kidney failure or fatty liver disease.
 Don’t ignore the signs of anxiety in your cat, as the stress is not likely to go away on its own.
 Instead, try at-home methods of dealing with the stress or seek the help of a professional.

 Adopt a Pet